The Long Run is delighted to announce that Sasaab in Kenya has become its eleventh member to achieve...

 Perched on a rocky outcrop in the heart of Samburu, overlooking the impressive Ewaso Nyiro River, Sasaab provides an intimate safari setting.
 The nine Moroccan-style rooms have open-air bathrooms and private plunge pools.
 While wildlife is the main draw, witnessing the Samburu culture and getting to know local people is a key part of the Sasaab experience.
 Sasaab minimises its environmental impact too — through initiatives like solar power, waste-water management and organic composting.

-Sasaab joined The Long Run in 2015 and committed to a holistic balance of the 4Cs – Conservation, Community, Culture and Commerce – as a means to contribute meaningfully to the biodiversity and the people of their local region.
+Sasaab joined The Long Run in 2015 and committed to a holistic balance of the 4Cs – Conservation, Community, Culture, and Commerce – as a means to contribute meaningfully to the biodiversity and the people of their local region.
+Sasaab became a GER® (Global Ecosphere Retreat®) in August 2022.

 As one of the few Gold Eco-Rated lodges in Kenya, Sasaab strives to minimise its impact on the environment and wildlife, utilising environmentally friendly technologies such as solar power, waste water and solid waste management systems, organic composting for fertilizers, as well as the use of eco-detergents.